gazebosim/gz-sim/tutorials/erb_template.md

     %>
 ```

+[Here](https://github.com/ignitionrobotics/ign-gazebo/blob/ign-gazebo3/examples/worlds/shapes_population.sdf.erb) is a complete shapes simulation world example.

-You can also use a nested loop to generate 100 actors spaced out evenly in a simulation world.
+Instead of simple shapes, you can also use a nested loop to generate 100 actors spaced out evenly in a simulation world.

 ```
     <%